aosabook/500lines/interpreter/interpreter.markdown

 4
 ```

-Calculating 19 `%` 5 yields 4 --- no surprise there.
+Calculating 19 `%` 5 yields 4&mdash;no surprise there.
 What happens if we call it with different kinds of arguments?

 ```python
 >>> mod("by%sde", "teco")